- 8 minutes to read

 Info

-There are different settings examples available (appsettings.json); the rest of the code examples below are the same regardless of the way of working you opt for.
+You can use different settings examples (appsettings.json); the rest of the code examples below are the same regardless of which method you choose.

 Info

-The Settings section is documented on a shared page, read more here
+The Settings section is documented on a shared page.
+Read more at here

 Required NuGet packages

-To enable SeriLog Logging, You must add some additional NuGet packages to your project.
-You can do this using the NuGet Package Manager in Visual Studio or by editing the .csproj file directly.:
+To enable Serilog Logging, add the required NuGet packages to your project.
+You can do this using the NuGet Package Manager in Visual Studio or by editing the .csproj file directly:

 Dependencies in Project (.csproj)

-The version should be properly updated when you update the NuGet packages.
-All versions below are only an example.
-Make sure to timely update to the latest.
+Update the version when you update the NuGet packages.
+The versions below are examples.
+Always update to the latest version.

 <ItemGroup>